England | Scotland | Wales | Northern Ireland | Ireland

 When practice doctors are away on business, locum doctors run their surgeries.
 We try to work with the same locums whenever possible to prevent too many new faces.
 The practice encourages fully qualified hospital doctors to join the practice for up to one year.
 This doctor has the title of GP Registrar.

-Sue Lewis (Primary Care Manager)
+Sue Lewis (Practice Manager)

 We also employ eleven reception/administrative staff plus three medical secretaries, who may be able to help you with general enquiries about the services we offer.